Using Qt Bridge for Figma

 Frames are exported as components of the Rectangle type by default.
 However, if you have applied effects to the frames that Qt Bridge for Figma cannot handle, such as gradient fill colors or a mixed radius, the frames are exported as images.

 Figma variants are exported as a component with states.
 All variants inside a component-set are merged together and the differences across the variants are translated into states.

 - Qt Bridge for Figma panel is disabled for variants.
 Before adding a variant to a component, the Qt Bridge for Figma settings for the component should be complete.

 - Do not change the layer names across the variants.
 The ID of a layer is derived from the layer name which in turn is used to identify the property differences for the state generation, so it is essential to keep the layer names same across variants.

 - Adding and removing layers across the variants is fine and encouraged to create the variant differences.

 To export your design using Qt Bridge for Figma:

 - Specify settings for exporting each group and layer.

 - When the exporting is done, select OK.

-Qt Bridge for Figma exports everything into a single archive.
-Before importing the project into Qt Design Studio, you have to manually extract the archive.
-Then you can import the .metainfo into a project in Qt Design Studio, as described in Importing Designs.
+Qt Bridge for Figma exports everything into a .qtbridge archive.
+You can import the archive into a project in Qt Design Studio, as described in Importing 2D Assets.